Battle of Kyongju: US 24th Infantry Division arrives

 The gains of the KPA in the east on September 4 caused Walker to shift still more troops to that area.
 The day before, he had ordered the US 24th Infantry Division to move from its reserve position near Taegu to the lower Naktong River to relieve the US 1st Provisional Marine Brigade in the Naktong Bulge area of the US 2nd Infantry Division front.
 It bivouacked that night on the banks of the Naktong near Susan-nil.
-On the morning of the 4th, before it could begin relief of the US Marine Corps forces there, the 24th Infantry Division received a new order to proceed to Kyongju.
-The assistant division commander, Brigadier General Garrison H. Davidson, proceeding at once by jeep, arrived at Kyongju that evening.
+On the morning of the 4th, before it could begin relief of the Marine forces there, the 24th Infantry Division received a new order to proceed to Kyongju.
+The assistant division commander, Brigadier general Garrison H. Davidson, proceeding at once by jeep, arrived at Kyongju that evening.
 Division troops and the US 19th Infantry Regiment started at 13:00 the next day, September 5, and, traveling over muddy roads, most of them arrived at Kyongju just before midnight.
-Major General John H. Church, the 24th Division commander, had arrived there during the day.
+Major general John H. Church, the 24th Division commander, had arrived there during the day.
 All division units had arrived by 07:00, September 6.

 Coulter knew the KPA 15th Division had crossed the Taegu lateral corridor at Yongch'on and was heading in the direction of Kyongju.
 On September 6, he ordered the US 21st Infantry to attack the next day up the valley and bordering hills that lead northwest from Kyongju into the high mountain mass in the direction of Yongch'on.
 When it attacked there on September 7 the 21st Infantry encountered virtually no opposition.

 At 12:30 Eighth Army redesignated Task Force Jackson as Task Force Church, and at 13:00 Coulter departed Kyongju for Taegu to resume his planning duties.
 Church was now in command on the eastern front.
 That afternoon, September 7, Church canceled Coulter's order for the 21st Infantry to attack into the mountains.
 He felt it was a useless dispersion of troops and he wanted the regiment concentrated near Kyongju.
 Church made still another change in the disposition of the task force.
 On the 8th he moved its command post from Kyongju to the vicinity of Choyang-ni, 4 mi south.
 He believed the command post could be more easily defended there in the open if attacked than in a town, and that traffic congestion near it would be less.